College of Education

 Achieved passing scores as established by the PA Department of Education on the SAT, ACT Plus Writing, or Core Academic Skills for Educators or Pre-service Academic Performance Assessment (PAPA) test modules.

 Note about basic skills testing: You should take the basic skills testing as early as your first year if you do not have the required SAT or ACT Plus Writing scores.
 Testing choices for basic skills testing include: SAT (may test or re-test), OR ACT Plus Writing (may test or re-test), OR Core Academic Skills for Educators, OR Pre-Service Academic Performance Assessment.

 NOTE: Incomplete applications will not be processed or returned

 (Consult with your department advisor to determine if you are eligible for a one semester FATE Delay Permit)

 You can verify your FATE status by checking the bottom of your unofficial transcript under milestones in MyWCU.

 If at any time your cumulative GPA falls below 2.8, Formal Admission to Teacher Education will be removed from your record and you will be denied access to designated advanced professional education courses.

-Notify the undergraduate program counselor, 251 F. H. Green Library to have your FATE status reinstated once you have earned a minimum 2.8 cumulative GPA again.
+Notify the undergraduate program counselor, 251 F. H. Green Library, to have your FATE status reinstated once you have earned a minimum 2.8 cumulative GPA again.

 This permit can be used to register for advanced teacher education courses when one requirement for Formal Admission to Teacher Education has not been met.
 Follow guidelines and procedures outlined on the form.
 With advisor's or department chair's consent indicated by checkmark and signature, the FATE application can be submitted at the same time with the permit.
-The FATE application will then be processed when proof of the missing requirment is submitted to the undergraduate program counselor.
+The FATE application will then be processed when proof of the missing requirement is submitted to the undergraduate program counselor.
 Honors students use the same permit.